 Before we dive into the details of the WordPress dashboard, we’d be remiss if we didn’t explain the importance of picking a good hosting provider.
 Choosing the right hosting partner is essential to your website’s success.
 In fact, it can make or break it.
 You want your web host to be fast, reliable, scalable, and secure.
 Plus, it needs to fit within your budget.
 That may seem like a tall order, but plenty of amazing WordPress hosts are out there, and we recommend a perfect choice for anyone: SiteGround.

-SiteGround offers three plans which appeal to WordPress beginners and experts.
+SiteGround offers three plans that appeal to WordPress beginners and experts.
 It’ll fit within any budget, with prices ranging from $15 – $40 monthly.
 SiteGround runs specials often, so there’s an excellent chance of getting a killer deal.
 It’s more than just affordable, though.
 You’ll get a lot of bang for your buck with SiteGround.
 With features like free emails, SSL, CDN, and migration, you’ll have all the tools to keep your website running smoothly.

 They are strict on security, too.
 They offer one of the best security packages in the business, with a web application firewall (WAF) keeping nasty hackers away.
 Additionally, you won’t have to worry about malware, DDoS attacks, or other security issues.